riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/principles/40_dothtml/dothtml.md

 ## Directives

-Directives contain data about the View such as:
+Directives are one of these features.
+They contain data about the View such as:

-- what ViewModel to use
+- What ViewModel to use
-- what [MasterPage] to consider a template
+- What [MasterPage] to consider a template
-- what namespaces to import
+- What namespaces to import
 - etc.

 They are always at the beginning of the file and they look like this: